Driving home from holiday visits might be a bit tricky, but not impossible, this weekend.

 "It'll be a continued melt and thaw cycle pretty much each day, or continued melting," she said.
 "Things will probably be messy in the lower basin and foothills area for several days."

-She said during the day the snow will often turn to slush.
+She said during the day the snow often will turn to slush.

 "Low profile vehicles will have a hard time moving through," she said.